Iconoclasm: By Muslims

 The Somnath Temple in Gujarat was repeatedly destroyed by Islamic armies and rebuilt by Hindus.
 It was destroyed by Delhi Sultanate's army in 1299 AD.
 The present temple was reconstructed in Chalukyan style of Hindu temple architecture and completed in May 1951.

 The Kashi Vishwanath Temple was repeatedly destroyed by Islamic invaders such as Qutb al-Din Aibak.

 Ruins of the Martand Sun Temple.
 The temple was destroyed on the orders of Muslim Sultan Sikandar Butshikan in the early 15th century, with demolition lasting a year.

 The armies of Delhi Sultanate led by Muslim Commander Malik Kafur plundered the Meenakshi Temple and looted it of its valuables.

 Kakatiya Kala Thoranam (Warangal Gate) built by the Kakatiya dynasty in ruins; one of the many temple complexes destroyed by the Delhi Sultanate.

 Rani Ki Vav is a stepwell, built by the Chaulukya dynasty, located in Patan; the city was sacked by Sultan of Delhi Qutb-ud-din Aybak between 1200 and 1210, and it was destroyed by the Allauddin Khilji in 1298.

 Artistic rendition of the Kirtistambh at Rudra Mahalaya Temple.
 The temple was destroyed by Alauddin Khalji.

 Exterior wall reliefs at Hoysaleswara Temple.
 The temple was twice sacked and plundered by the Delhi Sultanate.

 The Somnath temple and Mahmud of Ghazni

-Perhaps the most notorious episode of iconoclasm in India was Mahmud of Ghazni's attack on the Somnath Temple from across the Thar Desert.
-In 1026 during the reign of Bhima I, the prominent Turkic-Muslim ruler Mahmud of Ghazni raided Gujarat, plundering the Somnath Temple and breaking its jyotirlinga despite pleas by Brahmins not to break it.
-He took away a booty of 20 million dinars.
-The attack may have been inspired by the belief that an idol of the goddess Manat had been secretly transferred to the temple.
-According to the Ghaznavid court-poet Farrukhi Sistani, who claimed to have accompanied Mahmud on his raid, Somnat (as rendered in Persian) was a garbled version of su-manat referring to the goddess Manat.
-According to him, as well as a later Ghaznavid historian Abu Sa'id Gardezi, the images of the other goddesses were destroyed in Arabia but the one of Manat was secretly sent away to Kathiawar (in modern Gujarat) for safekeeping.
-Since the idol of Manat was an aniconic image of black stone, it could have been easily confused with a lingam at Somnath.
-Mahmud is said to have broken the idol and taken away parts of it as loot and placed so that people would walk on it.
-In his letters to the Caliphate, Mahmud exaggerated the size, wealth and religious significance of the Somnath temple, receiving grandiose titles from the Caliph in return.